-Massachusetts Law Regarding American Sign Language In Schools (MGL Chapter 15A&9A, An Act Relative to College Credit for Courses in American Sign Language)
+Massachusetts Law Regarding American Sign Language In Schools (MGL Chapt.
+15A & 9A)

-"American Sign Language is hereby recognized as a full and legitmate language, as the language of a unique culture in the United States, and as the equivalent of a spoken language for the purpose of foreign language study and course credit"
+American Sign Language is hereby recognized as a full and legitimate language, as the language of a unique culture in the United States, and as the equivalent of a spoken language for the purpose of foreign language study and course credit.